gaultier/microkt/README.md

 ## Features

 - Small, fast, and portable: the code is written in C99 with zero dependencies.
-It compiles under a second to an executable no bigger than 100 Kib
+It compiles in under a second to an executable no bigger than 100 Kib
 - Produces small native executables under 10 Kib in a few milliseconds
 - Friendly error messages
 - Tiny memory usage